Red Arrow Brigade Welcomes New Commander

 |0

-This work, Red Arrow Brigade Welcomes New Commander [Image 4 of 4], by SSG Amanda Stock, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Red Arrow Brigade Welcomes New Commander, by MAJ Joseph Trovato, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.